-Did you have just a small supply for your own personal use or did you have a large supply?
+Did you have just a small supply for your personal use, or did you have an ample supply?
 Were you in the process of selling the drugs to other people?
-Were you pulled over for a routine traffic stop and the police charged you with possessing the drugs for sale?
+Were you pulled over for a routine traffic stop, and the police charged you with possessing the drugs for sale?

 If so, the prosecutors can make an argument that you were selling your prescription drugs to other people to gain money.
 It will make a huge difference, as far as what punishments you're facing, whether you were selling drugs or using them illegally.

-The court will punish drug dealers much more harshly than they will an individual who is addicted to drugs or is using them recreationally.
+The court will punish drug dealers much more harshly than they will an individual addicted to drugs or using them recreationally.

 Penalties for Drug Trafficking Conviction in California

 The penalties for drug trafficking vary depending on several factors, including whether the case is being prosecuted by the federal or the state government.
-In cases involving a sophisticated drug trafficking enterprise, a federal agency will usually initiate the investigation because they have more manpower, more time, and more resources.
+In cases involving a sophisticated drug trafficking enterprise, a federal agency will usually initiate the investigation because they have more workforce, time, and resources.

 Is Not Knowing Of The Drugs A Plausible Defense?

-I get a lot of cases where people claim that the drugs that were found in their car are not their drugs and they didn’t even know that the drugs were in the car.
-Obviously, we’re going to have to look at the surrounding circumstances to really get a feel for whether this defense could work.
+I get a lot of cases where people claim that the drugs found in their car are not their drugs, and they didn't even know that the drugs were in the car.
+We will have to look at the surrounding circumstances to get a feel for whether this defense could work.

 Retain a Drug Crime Defense Lawyer

-If you’re in a scenario where drugs were found in a car and were not your drugs, you want to get an experienced criminal defense attorney and be honest with the attorney because the attorney is going to get the police report.
+Suppose you're in a scenario where drugs were found in a car and were not your drugs.
+In that case, you want to get an experienced criminal defense attorney and be honest with the attorney because the attorney will call the police report.